 Now that you know the main starting points, let’s delve into some recommended Greek island-hopping itineraries.

-1. The Route of Diamonds: Athens – Mykonos – Paros – Naxos – Santorini
+1. Athens – Mykonos – Paros – Naxos – Santorini

 This itinerary takes you through some of Greece’s most iconic and breathtaking islands.
-Start your journey in Athens and make your way to the vibrant island of Mykonos, known across the globe for its lively nightlife and crazy parties.
+Start your journey in Athens and make your way to the vibrant island of Mykonos, known worldwide for its lively nightlife and crazy parties.

 Continue your journey to the magnificent island of Santorini, famous for its breathtaking sunsets and unique volcanic landscapes.
 You’ll absolutely adore the island’s delectable cuisine in the picturesque towns of Oia and Fira.